 Bressington Park – Underwood Rd, Homebush

 The park land north of Saleyards Creek was formerly part of Mason Park and in 1956, this area of park was renamed after George Bressington.
-Bressington was employed as the first overseer of Homebush Council and was later the Council Town Clerk.
-He was employed from 1906-1937.
+Bressington was employed from 1906-1937 as the overseer of Homebush Council.
 Bressington was elected as an Alderman in 1937 and served until 1947.
 He was elected as Mayor of Homebush from 1941-1947.
 The rear of Bressington Park was used as an all-purpose garbage tip until 1977 and the site was levelled off and land used for recreation purposes.
 The park was reduced in size with the building of Homebush Bay Drive and the realignment of Council boundaries in 1992.
 Part of Bressington Park is now known as Bicentennial Park in Sydney Olympic Park.

 Centennial Playground – Alviston St, Strathfield